maivincent/arribachocolat/_i18n/en/_posts/2024-09-01-mashpi-65-guayabilla.md

 ---
 layout: post
-title: "Mashpi - Guayabilla Chocolate Bar - 65% Cocoa"
+title: Mashpi - Guayabilla Chocolate Bar - 65% Cocoa
 tags: [Dark, Guayabilla]
 categories: [Mashpi]
 ---

 The fruit of the plant known by the Latin name Eugenia victoriana has no official English name; I'll call it guayabilla for this article.
 It's a small orange local fruit, about the size of a closed fist, with pulpy and slightly tart flesh.